 Please fill out a meal benefit application if you think your family may qualify.
-Your students may qualify for other benefits based on receiving free or reduced-price school meals such as waivers for sports fees and scholarships.
+Your students may qualify for other benefits based on approval for free or reduced-price school meals, such as waivers for sports fees and scholarships.
 Free/reduced benefit rates are also an important factor for funding received by the school district.

 For questions, contact the Food Services Office at 206.393.4209 or firstname.lastname@example.org.

 The mission of the Food and Nutrition Services Department is to alleviate childhood hunger within the community and increase student success by providing and promoting a nutritionally balanced diet in a warm and friendly environment.

 The Food and Nutrition Services Program does not receive General Fund Support; the program operates by balancing our budget through meal sales, a la carte sale, State/Federal reimbursement, and catering.

 Who We Are